 So you’re debating a plywood top (easiest, cheapest) vs. a wood top.

-Or, maybe you haven’t thought about it and want to know what’s possible in a DIY weekend workbench?
+Or, you haven’t thought about it and want to know what’s possible in a DIY weekend workbench.

-Here’s a few considerations on choosing a top:
+Here are a few considerations for choosing a top:

 Plywood tops – work great for almost any project.
-In fact, laminating a low grade 1/2″ plywood with an MDF top is a cheap, and very sturdy option.
-Just wrap it in a 1×3″ for a finished look.
+Laminating a low-grade 1/2″ plywood with an MDF top is a cheap, very sturdy option.
+Wrap it in a 1×3″ for a finished look.

-Flat-edge wood tops – for a simple look on a bench that will just mostly hold stuff, this design is easy to build, and doesn’t require the bulk of carrying a 4×8′ sheet (great for bench building without a truck).
+Flat-edge wood tops – for a simple look on a bench that will mostly hold stuff, this design is easy to build and doesn’t require the bulk of carrying a 4×8′ sheet (great for bench building without a truck).

-Solid wood tops – while beyond most weekend workbenches time, if you want a lifetime benchtop and are planning a complex bench a solid wood top (think 3″ thick) is the ultimate benchtop.
+Solid wood tops – beyond most weekend workbenches, if you want a lifetime benchtop and plan a complex bench, a solid wood top (think 3″ thick) is the ultimate one.

 Choosing a Bench For Your DIY Weekend WOrkBench